 "Smart” Farming, the Privatization of Information and the Implications of Data-driven Agriculture Irena Knezevic, Assistant Professor in Communication, Culture and Health, Carleton University

-- Data-driven, “smart” farming promises to revolutionize agriculture, but its benefits have been uneven.
-Promoting technological innovation, Big Agra behemoths like Monsanto and Syngenta are amassing troves of proprietary data critical to the food supply, raising a multitude of new questions about privacy, ownership of data, and cultural congruency.
+- Data-driven, “smart” farming promises to revolutionize agriculture, but benefits have been uneven.
+Big Agra behemoths like Monsanto and Syngenta are amassing troves of proprietary data critical to research and the food supply, raising a multitude of new questions about privacy, ownership of data, and cultural congruency.
 Dr. Knezevic will discuss these trends and concerns, and their implications for agricultural and social science research.

 How research libraries are responding to the new supply chain and research practices.